Some decisions could never be put behind her.

 When David Herron takes his life in the wake of the bursting lending bubble of 2008, those left behind – his wife and daughter, the detective who investigated the suicide, and the banker who called in the loan – struggle to remake their worlds.

-Available now from Amazon, Barnes & Noble, and Bookshop.
+Available now from Amazon, Barnes & Noble, Bookshop, and Simon & Schuster.

 Visit the Book Clubs page and download the complete Book Club Kit for In The Aftermath, and Jane’s other novels, The Mosaic Artist, and Hunger.
 Book Jane for your group or book club.